Thanjavur Nayak kingdom: History

-With the end of the Chola Empire in 1279, Thanjavur was ruled by a branch of Chola dynasty, until the Vijayanagara Empire conquered all of southern India by the late 14th century.
-In 1532 CE, Achyuta Deva Raya, the brother and successor of Krishna Deva Raya of Vijayanagara Empire, granted Sevappa Nayak, the governor of Thanjavur, the permission to establish a feudatory kingdom.
+Following the collapse of the Chola Empire in 1279, Thanjavur passed to the Pandyas and later to Vijayanagara Empire during the late 14th century.
+In 1532 CE, Achyuta Deva Raya—successor to Krishna Deva Raya of the Vijayanagara Empire—granted regional governor Sevappa Nayaka permission to establish a hereditary feudatory kingdom.

-Sevappa Nayak
+Sevappa Nayaka (1532–1580)

-Sevappa Nayak (1532–1580) was the first Thanjavur Nayak king.
-He was the son of Timmappa Nayak, a Vijayanagara viceroy in the Arcot region through his wife Bayyambika.
-The work Raghunathabhyudayam written by Vijayaraghava Nayaka gives some genealogical details of Timmappa.
-Timmappa or Timmabhupati was the ruler of North Arcot with his capital at Nedungunram.
+Sevappa Nayaka (r.
+1532–1580) was the founder of the Thanjavur Nayak kingdom.
+He was the son of Timmappa Nayaka (also known as Timmabhupati), a Vijayanagara provincial commander in the Arcot region, and his wife Bayyambika.
+Genealogical details recorded in Raghunathabhyudayam and local epigraphs trace the family's ancestral seat to Nedungunram in North Arcot.
 The epigraphs of all of the Tanjore Nayaks show that they belonged to Nedungunram.
-One of Krishnadevaraya's epigraphs mentions that Timmappa also had the high privilege of serving him as a door keeper (vasal) and was the emperor's dalavay (commander) who took part in the Raichur campaign.
-According to historian V. Vriddhagirisan, Timmappa Nayak was the brother of Nagama Nayak.
-Nagama Nayak was the father of Visvanatha Nayak (founder of the Madurai Nayak dynastic line).
-Hence Viswanatha Nayak and Sevappa Nayak were the cousins.
+An inscription of Emperor Krishnadevaraya records that Timmappa served as royal door-keeper (vasal) and as a military commander (dalavay) during the Raichur campaign of 1520.
+Historian V. Vriddhagirisan identifies Timmappa as the brother of Nagama Nayaka, the father of Vishwanatha Nayaka (founder of the Madurai Nayaks), establishing Viswanatha and Sevappa as first cousins.